 That’s why, even if you’ve got a good accountant looking after things, it’s essential you personally know what’s happening with your cash flow at all times.

 Because of the sector’s seasonal nature and the scale of operations, most rural businesses require a significant line of credit and other lending to succeed.

 To secure this type of lending, we’ll conduct a credit risk assessment across your business which reviews factors that could affect your ability to repay your loan now and in the future.

 Some of these factors, like the economy, will be beyond your control but you can readily influence others - like demonstrating your ability to understand and manage your cash flow.

 A healthy, well-managed cash flow reduces risk for a lender and often leads to better lending terms which flows on to savings for you.

-The number one thing you should do is actively track your financials and understand every month’s income and expenditure.
-FastNet Classic internet banking, the ASB Mobile app and online accounting platforms like Xero, Cash Manager and MYOB can help you to easily keep track of what’s happening with your money.
+The number one thing you should do is actively track your financials and understand every month's income and expenditure.
+FastNet Classic internet banking, the ASB Mobile app and online accounting platforms can help you to easily keep track of what’s happening with your money.

 You’re probably used to creating a budget and financial forecast at the start of each season but do you update it through the year and record variances?

 This is particularly important when commodity prices are volatile, as regular revision or re-forecasting can help minimise the negative aspects of a downturn, and help you identify opportunities as they arise.
-Online tools like Figured make this easier.
+Online budgeting tools make this easier.